Partitioning qubits in hypergraph product codes to implement logical gates: Conclusion

 While we have focused on symmetric hypergraph product codes, we believe that the choice of structured seed classical codes in the hypergraph product could be exploited to construct other transversal gates.
 We also conjecture that a partitioning strategy similar to the ones here presented could be used to implement transversal non-Clifford gates on higher dimensional homological codes~\cite{vasmer2019three, jochym2021four}.
 More generally, it would be interesting to extend the construction of a canonical basis to the more efficient product codes construction such as the ones in \cite{Panteleev2, Hastings3, Breuckmann2, leverrier2022quantum}.

 \acknowledgements This work is supported by the Australian Research Council via the Centre of Excellence in Engineered Quantum Systems (EQUS) project number CE170100009.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Colleges and Universities.
+We acknowledge support by the Open Access Publication Fund of Freie Universität Berlin.
 The authors would like to thank Stephen Bartlett, Earl Campbell and Lawrence Cohen for helpful discussions.